stackitcloud/stackit-cli/docs/stackit_valkey_instance_create.md

 ### Examples

 ```
-  Create a Key Value Store (valkey) instance with name "my-instance" and specify plan by name and version
+  Create a Valkey instance with name "my-instance" and specify plan by name and version
   $ stackit valkey instance create --name my-instance --plan-name stackit-keyvalue-1.2.10-replica --version 8

-  Create a Key Value Store (valkey) instance with name "my-instance" and specify plan by ID
+  Create a Valkey instance with name "my-instance" and specify plan by ID
   $ stackit valkey instance create --name my-instance --plan-id xxx

-  Create a Key Value Store (valkey) instance with name "my-instance" and specify IP range which is allowed to access it
+  Create a Valkey instance with name "my-instance" and specify IP range which is allowed to access it
   $ stackit valkey instance create --name my-instance --plan-id xxx --acl 1.2.3.0/24
 ```